ivan/personal-policy/README.md

 #### No expectation of feedback

-I will attempt to author the PR correctly and match your existing code, but I understand that you are more familiar with your code, and may want to make the change yourself.
-Feedback is welcome if you want me to fix the PR, but I do not expect feedback; you are more than welcome to close my PR and do it yourself..
+I understand that time and attention are valuable, so I attempt to author PRs correctly and match your existing code.

+I understand that you are more familiar with your own code, and may want to make the change yourself.

+Feedback is welcome if you want me to fix a PR, but I do not expect feedback; you are more than welcome to close and re-do it without any hard feelings.

 #### Use of LLMs